Getting Started With Ham Radio

-- Listen in on the Amateur Radio Frequency Bands (U.S.) via a radio scanner or a short-wave receiver.
+Begin by listening in on the amateur radio frequency bands via a radio scanner or a short-wave receiver.
 Be sure any short-wave receiver you buy is capable of receiving single sideband (SSB), used for voice communications on the short-wave bands.
 On any scanner, you will hear local ham operators using repeaters in the frequency range of 144 to 148 MHz.

-For more information on ham radio and related topics, check out the links on the next page.
+For more information on related topics, check out the links below.

 - How the Radio Spectrum Works

 - How Bluetooth Works